-Jamie Schafer is an associate in the Washington, D.C. office.
-Ms. Schafer represents both corporations and individuals in matters involving the Foreign Corrupt Practices Act (FCPA), federal securities and anti-money laundering laws and regulations as well as advising clients with respect to embargoes administered by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) and other complex cross-border criminal and regulatory issues.
+Jamie Schafer is a partner in the Washington, D.C. office.
+Ms. Schafer represents both corporations and individuals in matters involving the Foreign Corrupt Practices Act (FCPA), federal securities and anti-money laundering laws and regulations, embargoes administered by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC) and other complex cross-border criminal and regulatory issues.
 Ms. Schafer also regularly conducts internal investigations focusing on a broad range of potential miscoundct.

 Ms. Schafer has extensive experience with investigations, voluntary disclosures and settlement negotiations before numerous enforcement agencies including the U.S. Department of Justice, Securities and Exchange Commission, Department of State, OFAC and the World Bank’s Integrity Vice Presidency.
-In addition, Ms. Schafer counsels clients with respect to anti-corruption, international trade and anti-money laundering compliance policies, procedures and training as well as conducting due diligence and providing advice in relation to corporate transactions.
-She has also conducted compliance reviews and fraud risk assessments for both public and private companies.
+In addition, Ms. Schafer regularly counsels clients with respect to corporate governance issues and compliance policies, procedures and training as well as conducting due diligence and providing advice in relation to corporate transactions.
+She has also conducted compliance reviews and fraud risk assessments for both public and private companies. more +

 Prior to joining Richards, Kibbe & Orbe, Ms. Schafer was an associate in the government and internal investigations group at Kirkland & Ellis LLP.
 She also served as law clerk in the Department of Justice, National Security Division’s Counterterrorism section (2008-2009) and as a judicial intern to the Honorable Edward Damich on the U.S. Court of Federal Claims (2008).